eddmann/eddmann.github.io/_posts/2018/2018-06-26-mince-pie-challenge-authentication-with-amazon-cognito-and-json-web-tokens.md

     env_file: .env
 ```

-With this in place, we can now create a new user within the User Pool, signing-up with a unique username and email address.
+With this in place, we can now create a new user within the User Pool, signing up with a unique username and email address.
 We must supply the User Pool Client identifier that was created during the deployment phase, along with the region in which the User Pool was deployed.

 ```bash